 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your website or blog as described in Part Two.
-Then, expertly configure things as explained in Part 3.
-Once all of this is in place, you then automate your content distribution using plugins like the ones listed below.
+Simple … first, set up your website or blog as shown in Part Two.
+Then, get everything configured as explained in Part Three.
+Once all of this is in place, you can then automate the content distribution using plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a look now at some plugins that can:
+Let’s take a quick look at a few WordPress plugins that can help:

 - Syndicate comments automatically to other blogs

-- Distribute content automatically to other sites via RSS feeds
+- Distribute content to other websites via RSS feeds

 You can get your posts automatically distributed to sites like Facebook, Tumblr, Twitter, GooglePlus, LinkedIn and more as soon as you publish new content using a WordPress plugin like JetPack.